What Is PSTN?

 How PSTN Works Today

-Think of a PSTN as a combination of worldwide telephone networks, including telephone lines, fiber optic cables, switching centers, cellular networks, satellites, and cable systems.
-PSTN helps telephones communicate with each other.
+PSTN is a complex network encompassing telephone lines, fiber optic cables, switching centers, cellular networks, satellites, and cable systems.

 Put simply, when you dial a phone number, your call moves through the network to reach its destination — and two phones connect.
 To fully understand how Plain Old Telephone Service (POTS) works, consider what happens when you dial a number from your phone.